 The survey opened on 16th March 2022 and closed on 2nd May 2022.
 During this time, 270 individuals responded to the survey which was run via TypeForm.
 Whilst most respondents answered the same set of questions, there was some custom logic included which meant that some respondents didn’t see all questions.

-For example, those who described themselves as in-house marketers answered several questions which were customised to them.
-This is why not all questions will add up to 100% of respondents, along with the fact that the majority of questions were optional.
+For example, those who described themselves as in-house marketers answered several questions which were tailored to them.

-Below is a breakdown of key demographics which we asked respondents.
+Below is a breakdown of key demographics to which we asked respondents.

 How many years have you been working in digital marketing?

 34% of respondents have been working in digital marketing for over ten years, followed by 30% who have been working in digital marketing for five to ten years, closely followed by three to five years at 27%.

 How would you describe your role?

 Next, we wanted to learn the kinds of roles that respondents had and we saw results tilted toward senior roles, with Team Leaders/Heads of Departments and Seniors making up 49% of respondents.